All Episodes

 It's where they all make their living.

-The idea of government getting smaller.
+The idea of government getting smaller, unacceptable.

-Not possible, will not happen.
+Will not happen.

 Same thing with the Republican establishment.

-Their jobs depend upon a big thriving active government.
+Their jobs depend upon a big, thriving, active government.

-It's as much a part of this campaign as if somebody were mentioning the words each and every day.
+But one of the primary tenets of conservatism, small government, out-of-the-way government, it's as much a part of this campaign as if somebody were mentioning the words each and every day.

 The difference is the words are not being mentioned, but the message is getting through.